davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * **no-decoherence**: ✅ &mdash; the leader refuses to change the accepted proposal once it has been initialized the first time
 * **fault-tolerance**: hmm ... is this fault-tolerant?

+Well, no, not the way we've described it so far.
+We've designated a single node to be the leader, now and forever; and if the leader goes offline, nobody can read or write the accepted proposal it was storing in its local memory.

+But maybe we can fix that by designing a failover algorithm: what if the leader backs up its state to other nodes, and then if the leader crashes, one of the other nodes takes over?
+It's a good idea, but it turns out not to work for a simple reason:

 ## Leader Election is a Consensus Problem